Canestin/Yokai-Game/README.md

 # Yokai Game
-Développé en JAVA !
-En mode console.
+Developed in JAVA !
+In console mode.